kmonad/kmonad/doc/installation.md

 nix-build nix
 ```

-Currently the process ends with an error, however only after the compilation and
-documentation-generation have been completed.
-If you look through output of
-`nix` you will see the paths it mentions and can find both the binary and the
-documentation.
-Perhaps someone more well-versed with `nix` can help me fix this
-issue.

 Another option with `nix` is to use the `nix-shell` to ensure you have the
 correct environment to run `stack` in.
 You can enter the development environment
 using: